Skirmish at Bender: History

 On 31 January 1713, Turkish artillery fired on the Swedish camp.
 On 1 February, the Ottoman forces, commanded by the Serasker of Bender, attacked the camp.
 Together with some 40 soldiers, Charles XII stood against many hundreds of Turks.
-The Drabant Axel Erik Roos in particular distinguished himself during the skirmish and accounts tell that he saved the king's life three times during the day.
-The king himself killed at least one Ottoman soldier with his sword in hand-to-hand combat when he and Roos came under attack by three Ottomans.
 During parts of the fighting, Charles was also actively sniping with a carbine against the assaulting enemy from a window in his sleeping quarters, positioned in the building where the Swedes had taken up their defense.
-The fighting lasted for over seven hours and the Ottomans eventually used both artillery and fire arrows when the initial assaults were beaten back; the later method proved to be effective.
+The fighting lasted for over seven hours and the Ottomans eventually used both artillery and fire arrows when the initial assaults were beaten back; the latter method proved to be more effective.
 The fire arrows set the building's roof on fire and forced the defenders to abandon it, the fighting then came to an abrupt end when the king tripped on his own spurs while exiting the burning house.
 He was assaulted by scores of Ottoman soldiers who managed to capture him and the remaining fighters.

 A first-hand account of the skirmish was written by Baron Fabricius, translated into English and published in the Monthly Review of January 1761.

 Aftermath

 After some time as a prisoner, Charles XII and his soldiers were released when news about the Swedish victory in the Battle of Gadebusch reached the Ottomans.
 Charles then started to plan his trip back to Sweden.

-Already in 1718, he led an army to conquer Norway in the Great Northern War, which ended in Swedish retreat upon the king's death.
+Already in 1718, he led an army to conquer Norway in the Great Northern War, which ended in Swedish retreat upon the king's death at Fredriksten.